auriq/essentia_docs/source/overview/index.rst

 Overview
 ========

-Essentia consists of a set of programs that operate on text data (the AQ Tools), a data scanner which catalog and organizes your data, and finally a resource manager to apply processing data at scale.
+Essentia consists of a set of programs that operate on text data (the AQ Tools), a data scanner which catalogs and organizes your data, and finally a resource manager to apply processing data at scale.
 Together, these three components allow users to operate on multiple files across multiple computing nodes as easy as processing a single file on a single computer.